hypernumbers/hypernumbers-api-manual/contents/clearing-data-from-the-spreadsheet.rst

 Overview
 --------

 Clearing and `deleting`_ are distinct activities in spreadsheets.
-Deleting a cell makes any formula refering to that cell invalid and also involves changing the address of all cells to the right or down from the deleted cell.
-If the refering cells have a function that involves their cell address it might also trigger a recalculation.
+Deleting a cell makes any formula referring to that cell invalid and also involves changing the address of all cells to the right or down from the deleted cell.
+If the referring cells have a function that involves their cell address it might also trigger a recalculation.

-Clearing a cell might simply remove one of the many formats, leaving the value unchanged, or it might reset the cell to be a blank cell, and to trigger a recalcuation of cells that refer to it.
+Clearing a cell might simply remove one of the many formats, leaving the value unchanged, or it might reset the cell to be a blank cell, and to trigger a recalculation of cells that refer to it.

 There are 4 different sorts of ``clear`` which can be actioned with the API: